How do you refill a cigar lighter

 Understanding Torch Lighters

 A torch lighter is a flat, compact device that produces a lit flame ideal for lighting cigars.
 Unlike standard lighters, they use higher-pressure butane, which creates a wind-resistant flame.
-According to survey data, over 65% of cigar aficionados prefer this type of lighter because of its robustness and reliability even in the harshest conditions.
+According to survey data, i gcaitheamh 65% of cigar aficionados prefer this type of lighter because of its robustness and reliability even in the harshest conditions.
 With a torch lighter, the quick ignition gives me confidence, especially when I’m outdoors.

 Questions and Expert Q&A